This is one of my posts from well into a thread on KurzweilAI Universal Basic Income in Nov 2014 that encapsulates a lot of my thinking clearly.

 Science is simply asking questions, and dealing with whatever evidence shows up, with all the tools at hand.

-Science can have a great deal to say about the mechanisms that give us an ability to make choices.
+Science can have a great deal to say about the mechanisms that give us an ability to make choices, about the fundamental uncertainty underlying all reality, about the illusion of hard causality that many seem to be trapped within.

 And ultimately, if morality is to have any meaning, it is about choices.

-From another perspective, if morality is to have any meaning, then we must have the power to create, to break the chain of cause and effect, to somehow have access to the truly random.
+From another perspective, if morality is to have any meaning, then we must have the power to create, to break the chain of cause and effect that seems to dominate most of reality at the scale of unaided human perceptions, and to somehow have access to the truly random.

 It seems that this reality in which we find ourselves is, at the very lowest level, a profound mix of the lawful and the random.
-It seems that the random is, in most instances contained within very tight probability distributions, and sometimes those distributions have asymptotic tails.
+It seems that the random is, in most instances contained within very tight probability distributions, and sometimes those distributions have asymptotic tails that allow very unusual things to happen at very low frequencies.

 It seems that it may in fact be true that anything is possible, and it seems almost certainly true that some things are far more probable than others.